 Here are four pillars of company branding:

-1) The Logo.
 It’s not just a cute design, or worse, a graphic that is so clever nobody gets it.
 A well-designed logo takes into account the various forms and locations in which it will appear.
-Consider how far way it will be viewed, the use of advancing or receding colors, the font, and the image itself.
+Consider how far away it will be viewed, the use of advancing or receding colors, the font, and the image itself.
 It must convey the singular message you want to get across, whether it is status, speed, strength, or a specific need only your company satisfies.
 And it has to be memorable.
 Choose a familiar image that is associated with a key feature or attribute you want to feature.
 The image has to be easy to read, clear and to the point.
-Next to the catch phrase, it’s the flag everybody will rally ‘round and salute – or not.
+Next to the catchphrase, it’s the flag everybody will rally ‘round and salute – or not.

-4) The Messaging.
 The promise your company makes to the market should be reinforced in every form of communication.
-Use third party endorsements, accolades, validations, and referrals from satisfied customers.
+Use third-party endorsements, accolades, validations, and referrals from satisfied customers.
 Every product and service you deliver sends a message.
 It tells, more effectively than any ad, what your company really stands for.
 Be consistent in your price, quality, and package, and stand behind your product.
 Send consistent and dependable messages that you and your staff can deliver.

-By successfully addressing these four pillars of company branding, you will give your customers a better chance at knowing what it’s all about.
+By successfully addressing these four pillars of company branding, you will give your customers a better chance of knowing what it’s all about.

 Who We Are